miroslavpejic85/mirotalk-docs/docs/index.md

 ## Questions & Support

-Join our [MiroTalk Community Forum](https://discord.gg/rgGYfeYW3N) for questions, discussions, and support.
+Check the [Frequently Asked Questions](./faq/index.md) for common topics, or join our [MiroTalk Community Forum](https://discord.gg/rgGYfeYW3N) for discussions and support.

 ---